The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Results

 Next, we explore the constraining power of combining the observables when running the MCMC chains.
 We start with just $\wprp$, and then one at a time add in $\cfm$, $\cfq$, $\upf$, and $\mcf$.
-The results are shown in in Figure~\ref{fig:contours_addin} for the same model and parameters as Figure~\ref{fig:contours_single}.
+The results are shown in Figure~\ref{fig:contours_addin} for the same model and parameters as Figure~\ref{fig:contours_single}.
 As additional observables are added, we obtain tighter and tighter constraints on the parameters.
 In particular, we can compare the constraints with the three standard observables to those when including the two beyond-standard statistics.
-For the parameters $\sigma_8$, $M_\mathrm{sat}$, $\fenv$, and $\delta_\mathrm{env}$, we see a sharp increase in precision and accuracy when including these new statistics.
-The other parameters show a smaller but still significant increase.
-This is promising for the power of the beyond-standard statistics to add additional cosmological information beyond that provided by typical statistics.
+For the parameters $\om$, $\sigma_8$, $M_\mathrm{sat}$, and $\fenv$, we see a clear increase in both precision and accuracy when including these new statistics.
+This indicates promise for the power of the beyond-standard statistics to add additional cosmological information beyond that provided by typical statistics.